espressomd/espresso/doc/sphinx/part.rst

-constraint mindist\_position

-Variant calculates the smallest distance to all non-penetrable constraints, that can be repulsive (wall, cylinder, sphere, rhomboid, maze, pore, slitpore).
-Negative distances mean that the position is within the area that particles should not access.
-Helpful to find initial configurations.)

-In variant if the flag is set to 1, interactions are only calculated if the particle is on the side of the wall in which the normal vector is pointing.
-This has only an effect for penetrable walls.
-If the flag is set to 1, then slip boundary interactions apply that are essential for microchannel flows like the Plane Poiseuille or Plane Couette Flow.
-You also need to use the tunable\_slip interaction (see [sec:tunableSlip]) for this too work.

-Variants and create interactions based on electrostatic interactions.
-The corresponding force acts in direction of the normal vector of the surface and applies to all charged particles.
-For the normal vector which is used in the implementation lies in z-direction.

-Variant does not define a surface but is based on magnetic dipolar interaction with an external magnetic field.
-It applies to all particles with a dipole moment.

-Variant specifies an electrostatic interaction between the charged particles in the system to an infinitely long rod with a line charge of which is alinge along the z-axis and centered at and .

-Variant specifies the electrostatic interactinos between the charged particles in the system and an inifinitely large plate in the x-y-plane at height .
-The plate carries a charge density of .

-Variant specifies the dipolar coupling of particles with a dipolar moment to an external field .

 Variant creates an infinite plane at a fixed position.
 For non-initializing a direction of the constraint values of the positions have to be negative.
 For the tunable-slip boundary interactions you have to set *two* constraints.

 For the shapes ``wall``; ``sphere``; ``cylinder``; ``rhomboid``; ``maze``; ``pore`` and ``stomacyte``, constraints are able to be penetrated if ``penetrable`` is set to ``True``.